pulumi/docs/content/docs/esc/integrations/kubernetes/secret-store-csi-driver.md

 ## Overview

-[Sensitive Store CSI Driver](https://secrets-store-csi-driver.sigs.k8s.io/introduction) is a Kubernetes project that allows you to mount secrets stored in external secret management systems into your Kubernetes pods.
+[Secrets Store CSI Driver](https://secrets-store-csi-driver.sigs.k8s.io/introduction) is a Kubernetes project that allows you to mount secrets stored in external secret management systems into your Kubernetes pods.
 By using the Secrets Store CSI Driver, you can:

 - Store and manage sensitive data in an external service outside the Kubernetes cluster, which leads to better security and compliance.
 - Use the same driver to manage secrets and configuration from different sources.